La Rioja Wine Route Guide

 resulting in different wine traits.
 Temperatures are cooler in Rioja

-Alta with vineyards standing 300m higher than Rioja Balta.
+Alta with vineyards standing 300m higher than Rioja Baja.
 This gives

 the wines a higher tannin and acidity.
 Rioja Alavesa has similar